-The GCCRS Internal Dispute Resolution Service (IDRS) has been set up to assist in resolving disputes that haven’t been sorted by direct negotiations between your broker and the insurer, or in circumstances where experts disagree on the method of repair.
+The GCCRS Internal Dispute Resolution Service (IDRS) has been set up to assist in resolving disputes that haven’t been sorted by direct negotiations between your case manager and the insurer, or in circumstances where experts disagree on the method of repair.

 IDRS provides homeowners with a choice of three options for resolving disputes relating to insurance claims:

 - Facilitation: a voluntary and confidential process where the parties agree to meet with an independent third party and attempt to reach a binding settlement on the insurance dispute.